graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik-documentation-en.md

 # Tools

-We started with brain storming sessions with the Hackathon mentors including journalists and academics who work in human rights.
+We started the brain storming sessions with hackathon mentors including journalists and academics who work in human rights.
 Following the data models came out of this session, participants created data compiling tools and used the [Graph Commons API](https://graphcommons.com/dev) for generating graphs and mapping relationships.

 All tools listed below are open source and available on Github.
 Contact their respective developers if you'd like to contribute.